-A student may change from one major or program to another and have his/her grade point average adjusted, provided that:
+A student may change from one major or program to another and receive a grade point average adjustment, provided that:

-- The student has not previously exercised the Major Change with GPA Adjustment option. - The student has had a conference with an academic advisor to review the requirements for the new major and to explain the reason(s) for the first difficulty and how success will occur in the new major or program. - 3.
+- The student has not previously exercised the Major Change with GPA Adjustment option. - The student has had a conference with a faculty advisor to review the requirements for the new major and to explain the reason(s) for the first difficulty and how success will occur in the new major or program. - 3.
 The course(s) would not apply to the new major or have counted in a previous degree.
 These courses are typically those with a General Education or Basic Related designation.
-Rhodes State College courses, which are no longer available (and/or courses which are elective in nature), are eligible for consideration. - 4.
-The Dean of Student Services, Dean of Academic Affairs, and the Division Dean of the new major/program approve the request.
+Rhodes State College courses, which are no longer available (and/or courses that are elective in nature), are eligible for consideration. - The Dean of Student Affairs, Dean of Academic Affairs, and the Division Dean of the new major/program approve the request.